Disable Tamper Protection

 Overview

-Tamper Protection is a system which prevents malicious actors, end users, and other security software attempting to modify, stop, or delete ThreatLocker files and services.
+Tamper Protection is a system that prevents malicious actors, end users, and other security software from attempting to modify, stop, or delete ThreatLocker files and services, as well as making it more difficult for administrators.
 Offboarding or troubleshooting may require Tamper Protection to be disabled temporarily.

 Disabling Tamper Protection for a Single Computer